Girl Scout & Boy Scout Activities for Save Your Vision Month in March

-1. The first requirement is to visit an Optometrist’s office (You can find one near you here) or have one speak at your troop meeting.
+1. The first requirement is to contact an optometric physician (You can find one near you here) and ask them to host or attend a virtual meeting for your troop.

 2. Next is to complete two activities from the list below: